 The central mission of the Education Fund is to finance Kindergarten through 12th Grade education.
 Usually a governmental entity estimates the revenues and designs the budget to fit.
 But with education the School Boards collectively set the total spending, and then the Legislature sets the property tax rate needed to raise that money.
 This process minimizes the effects of fluctuations in economic activity on education funding.
-All of the revenue from the statewide property tax goes into the Education Fund, along with the state lottery and a certain percentage of General Fund revenue from income and sales taxes.

 This process of setting the money to be raised and then setting the tax rate means that if a program, spending item, or tax subsidy is put into the Education Fund, it may not receive the kind of scrutiny that regular budget lines receive, because the tax rate is set to cover all the costs together.
 The Legislature has added spending for adult education, pre Kindergarten education, education within Corrections, and other items to this fund.
 Programs like the "Income Sensitivity" support for housing for many taxpayers and the Current Use program for agricultural and forestry lands were also put in there.
 All of these programs are useful and valuable, but it can be argued that they are not directly K through 12 education.
 If state policy makers wish to support them, they could have done so outside of the Education Fund.
 At the very least they could have increased the transfers from the General Fund so that the burden of funding these activities along with K through 12 education would not lie so heavily on property taxes.